Watts family: The two Mrs Wattses

 Although Den's first and second wives only appeared on-screen for a combined total of less than five years (Angie from 1985 to 1988; Chrissie from 2004 to 2005), they had an immense impact on the show and on the Watts family.
 Dealing with the antics of Den, his womanising and manipulation, was a perpetual source of drama for the two women and the show's audience.
 The relationship between husband and wife also provided an opportunity for writers to directly explore the familial implications of the complex Watts dynamic.
-As a teenager, Sharon was often seen to bemoan the marital discord between her mother and father, which over the years caused her to flee to the Fowlers which she came to see as a second home.
+As a teenager, Sharon was often seen to bemoan the marital discord between her adoptive parents, which by the time she was a teenager caused her to flee to the Fowlers which she came to see as a second home.
 Later, Dennis, Sharon, and Vicki berated Den for his treatment of Chrissie, especially his affair with Kate Mitchell.
 The revelation was particularly upsetting to Vicki, who viewed Chrissie as a mother-figure, but Sharon and Dennis were also dismayed at Den's inability to deal honestly with his wife.

 As adopted mother and stepmother, both Angie and Chrissie were fiercely protective of their charges.
-Angie often showed concern over the effects her rows with Den had on Sharon, whilst Chrissie actively took on the role of mother to Vicki, helping her apply to art college and watching over her romantic relationships.
-Yet motherliness was never strongly delineated in the characterisations of either Mrs Watts, unlike figures such as Pauline Fowler, Peggy Mitchell, or Rosa di Marco, who primarily saw themselves as mothers and were cast in that mould.
+Angie often showed concern over the effects her rows with Den had on Sharon, whilst Chrissie actively took on the role of mother to Vicki, helping her apply to art college and watching over her romantic relationships, as her real mother was in the USA.
+Yet motherliness was never strongly delineated in the characterisations of either Angie or Chrissie, unlike figures such as Pauline Fowler, Peggy Mitchell, or Rosa di Marco, who primarily saw themselves as mothers and were cast in that mould.
 Hence, whilst Angie expressed regret over Sharon's predicament – being caught between warring parents – she was not above using Sharon to score points against her husband.
 Similarly, although Chrissie had come to love her stepchildren, as she declared during their Christmas meal in 2004, and sympathised with the difficulties they had with their father, she could also use them in her schemes against Den, particularly his "princess", Sharon.
 Speaking of Den's first wife, the show's creators wrote that she saw Sharon "as something of a rival", a sentiment that became even more pronounced for Den's second wife.